-A report of the Total Estimated Actual Percenta Table. ated Actual Expenditures f ges of Improved Services for last year's actions m for last year's actions m ay be found in the Annua ay be found in the Contr al Update Table.
-A report of the ibuting Actions Annual Update
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of tl Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Upda Table. he ite

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2022-23]
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2023-24]

-Projected LCFF Supplemental and/or Concentration Grants Projected Additional LCFF Concentration Grant (15 percent) \$465,381.00 \$0
+Projected LCFF Supplemental and/or Concentration Grants Projected Additional LCFF Concentration Grant (15 percent) \$704,131.00 \$0